 Working with Children (Screening) Regulations 2005

-The Working with Children (Criminal Record Checking) Amendment Act 2022 (Amendment Act) significantly strengthened protections for children by addressing critical recommendations of the Royal Commission into Institutional Responses to Child Sexual Abuse, the statutory review of the Working With Children (Criminal Record Checking) Act 2004, and concerns raised by the WA Auditor General.
+Amendments to the WWC legislation came into effect on 1 July 2023, significantly strengthening protections for children by addressing critical recommendations of the Royal Commission into Institutional Responses to Child Sexual Abuse, the statutory review of the Act, and concerns raised by the WA Auditor General.

-The WWC Screening Unit offers free online information sessions on the amendments to help individuals and organisations understand the changes and what they mean for them.
-Register for an amendments information session on our Eventbrite page.
+The WWC Screening Unit are offering free online information sessions on the amendments to help individuals and organisations understand the changes and what they mean for them.
+Register for a session through our Eventbrite page.

 Policies and frameworks